 The benefit of long experience is the opportunity to make management mistakes and learn how not to repeat them.
-Here are some of the basic principles guiding successful managers:
+Here are some of basic principles demonstrated by those who have been very successful leaders; happy at work; and well-liked by those wanting to contribute to their company success:

 - Communicate: Get your group together periodically and provide them with helpful information about their work, the company and upcoming events.
 Well informed staff are more engaged.
 Staff meetings are for two-way communication – from your staff to you and from you to them.
 Don’t dominate the meeting or the agenda.